tarantool/doc/doc/book/box/engines/vinyl.rst

 tune them.

-A few years ago we decided to extend the product by implementing a classical storage engine similar to those used by regular DBMSes: it uses RAM for caching, while the bulk of its data is stored on disk.
+A few years ago we decided to extend the product by implementing a classical storage engine similar to those used by regular DBMSs: it uses RAM for caching, while the bulk of its data is stored on disk.
 We decided to make it possible to set a storage engine independently for each table in the database, which is the same way that MySQL approaches it, but we also wanted to support transactions